ayanpan/salesforce-field-update-issue/README.md

-# Saesforce Field Update Issue
+# Salesforce Field Update Issue

 ## Problem Statement:
 Some fields are getting updated in Salesforce even though we are passing their values in Boomi (via the Salesforce SOAP Connector), and there's no error thrown by Salesforce.